 The LCHD, along with Live Well Lake County, developed a five-year Community Health Improvement Plan that identifies community health priorities, monitors progress in achieving these outcomes, strives to improve the community’s health and aims to focus attention and resources on strategies to affect positive health outcomes.

 Heartland Alliance, the leading anti-poverty organization in the Midwest— believes that all of us deserve the opportunity to improve our lives.
 Each year, the Alliance ensures this opportunity for nearly one million people around the world who are homeless, living in poverty, or seeking safety.

 The Annie E. Casey Foundation is devoted to developing a brighter future for millions of children at risk of poor educational, economic, social and health outcomes.
 The foundation’s work focuses on strengthening families, building stronger communities and ensuring access to opportunity, because children need all three to succeed.

-The foundation’s 2017 KIDS COUNT Data Book provides a detailed picture of how U.S. kids are faring, ranking states on overall child well-being, economic well-being, education, health and family and community factors.
+The foundation’s 2021 KIDS COUNT Data Book provides a detailed picture and state trends of how U.S. kids are faring, ranking states on overall child well-being, economic well-being, education, health and family and community factors.

 Rob Paral and Associates